Akitsuyoshi/CarND-Behavioral-Cloning-P3/README.md

 - Test that the model successfully drives around track one without leaving the road
 - Summarize the results

-This repo includes following files.
+This repo includes the following files.

 | File     | Description |
 |:--------:|:-----------:|